Top 5 Car Seats for Small Cars: Compact & Safe

 • Choose the perfect headrest height from 10 positions to get the safest fit for your child as they grow

-RideSafer - Small Black, Lightweight, Compact, Portable Car Seat - Perfect for Travel and Everyday Child Safety
+RideSafer Gen 5 - Extra Small (XS) Blue, Lightweight, Compact, Portable Car Seat, 2+ Years; 26.5–40 lb - Perfect for Travel and Everyday Child Safety

 • IT IS UNCONVENTIONAL and INNOVATIVE.
-This is a vest type Child Restraint System and uses a revolutionary technology to increase safety for the little traveler by optimizing the adult seat belt fit for their body.
+This is a vest type Child Restraint System and uses a revolutionary technology to increase safety for the little traveler by optimizing the adult seat belt to fit 2 and 3-year-olds.

 • IT IS SAFE AND LEGAL.
-This is certified for use in motor vehicles, meets or exceeds all applicable FMVSS 213 requirements so is legal to use in all US states.
+This is certified for use in motor vehicles, meets or exceeds all applicable FMVSS 213 requirements so is legal to use in all states and territories of the U.S.

 • IT IS COMPACT, ULTRA-LIGHTWEIGHT, AND PORTABLE.
 This is perfect for a family travel, fits 3-children in the same row of a vehicle with comfort and ease; ridesharing, taxi, or rental car.
 Great for grandparents and caregivers because it’s lightweight and easy to install and use.

 • IT CAN BE USED WITH OR WITHOUT TETHER.
 This is to use with a vehicle lap belt and top tether by securing the vest with a top tether anchor in the vehicle.
-Also, this can be used with a lap and shoulder belt only without a tether strap.
+Also, this can be used with a lap and shoulder belt with or without a tether strap.

 • WHO CAN USE IT?
-The small size is recommended to use 3 years and above and a weight between 30 lbs. and 60 lbs.
+The X-Small size is recommended to use 2 years and above and a weight between 22 lbs. and 40 lbs.

 Safety 1st Grand 2-in-1 Booster Car Seat, Converts from High Back to Belt-Positioning Booster, High Back Seat for Kids 40-65, and Belt-Positioning 40-100 Pounds, Old Soul